ktneely/blog9/content/linux/Productivity/Productivity.md

 ## Xmind
-The latest Xmind supports linux and is available from <https://xmind.net>
+The latest Xmind supports Linux and is available [to download](https://xmind.app/download/) as a snap, Flatpak, or native .deb installer.

-Old Xmind8:
-Working: yes
-Details:
-- Installed in `/opt/Xmind`
-Issues:
-- Must start from within the path where installed
-- add `--add-modules=ALL-SYSTEM` to `XMind.ini` if using Java 10. (comment out for Java 8.

 ## Xournal